The Effect of the Prior and the Experimental Design on the Inference of the Precision Matrix in Gaussian Chain Graph Models: Introduction

 Standard Gaussian graphical models no longer apply when there are experimental treatments affecting the network structure.
 Thus, chain graph models arise as a suitable alternative for the ``network under treatment" setting \citep{lauritzen2002chain}.
 More formally, a Gaussian chain graph model with $k$ response nodes ($\mathbf Y_i\in \mathbb{R}^{ k}$) and $p$ predictor nodes ($\mathbf X_i\in \mathbb{R}^{p}$) is given by

 where $\mathbf{B} \in \mathbb{R}^{p \times k}$ is the matrix for the regression coefficients (e.g. treatment effects) and $\mathbf{\Omega} \in \mathbb{R}^{k \times k}$ is the precision matrix among responses (e.g. network structure).
+Note that the treatment effects could also be used to account for subject heterogeneity when samples are not from independent identically distributed from a Gaussian graphical model.
 In the microbial network example described above, the responses correspond to the abundances of microbes in the samples and the predictors correspond to the experimental treatments.
-Our parameter of interest is $\mathbf \Omega$ which represents the network among responses (the microbial network) and $\mathbf B$ represents the effects of treatments on the responses (e.g. the effect of antibiotic on different microbes).
+Our parameter of interest is $\mathbf \Omega$ which represents the network among responses (the microbial network) and $\mathbf B$ represents the \textit{direct} effects of treatments on the responses (e.g. the effect of antibiotic on different microbes).
 As mentioned, we are not interested in $\mathbf B$ itself.
 The introduction of $\mathbf B$ to the model is done to facilitate inference of $\mathbf \Omega$, so in this sense, $\mathbf B$ is a nuisance parameter.
 Bayesian implementations of Gaussian chain graph models further include prior distributions for $\mathbf B$ and $\mathbf \Omega$ which can allow the inclusion of prior biological knowledge into the model.
+Different priors have been proposed for precision matrix such as conjugate Wishart prior, shrinkage prior like LASSO and adaptive LASSO prior \citep{glasso}, spike-and-slab priors \citep{Gan2019}, priors based on matrix decomposition and transformations like spectrum \citep{daniels1999nonconjugate}, Cholesky \citep{daniels2002bayesian}, and Givens angle \citep{kang2011bayesian} reference prior \citep{yang1994estimation}.
+Unfortunately, the fact that the mean structure involves the precision matrix in chain graph models, a Gibbs sampler is not straight-forward to implement.
+In multivariate linear regression, one can condition on the regression coefficients, and then sample the full conditional of the precision matrix using the same sampling method for Gaussian graphical model.
+In contrast, in a Gaussian chain graph model, the mean structure involves the precision matrix, and thus, sampling usually requires modifications.
+For instance, despite following the same derivation as in the original graphical LASSO \citep{glasso}, the sampler for graphical LASSO prior on Gaussian chain graph models \citep{shen2020bayesian} is significantly different in the full conditionals.
+While a thorough comparison of multiple priors on Gaussian chain graph models is indeed an interesting research direction, it is currently beyond the scope of this paper and will focus on the priors that have already been adopted in chain graphs.